etas-contrib/eclipse-sdv-blueprints_service-to-signal/README.md

 In the case of the Horn the topic is `Vehicle/Body/Horn/IsActive`.
 It is then the responsibility of the Zenoh-Kuksa-Provider to listen to these topics and forward the messages between the Zenoh network and the Kuksa Databroker using gRPC.

+### Dozzle

+(Dozzle is an open source log viewer for Docker containers)[https://dozzle.dev/guide/what-is-dozzle].
+If installed, Docker Desktop can also be used to view the logs of the containers

 ## Quick Start

 ### Configuring the zenoh-kuksa-provider